osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Stories**

-1. If this Story includes Images, create the Images.
-2. You can directly create new images from the story form itself.
+1. You can directly create new images from the story form itself.
-3. If this Story includes Videos, create the Videos.
-4   You can directly create new videos from the story form itself.
+2. You can directly create new videos from the story form itself.
-5. Create the Story object, adding the correct Images and Videos, if applicable.

 See below for details on adding these objects.